1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 4.md

 		 - Habitat: The environment in which a species normally lives.
 - Ecosystem:  A community and its abiotic environment **Feeding Methods**
-	- Autotrophy: Organisms which produce their won food from organic molecules
+	- Autotrophy: Organisms which produce their won food from organic molecules(make own Carbon substances)
 		- Producers:
 			- Photoautotrophy: Photosynthesis
 			- Chemoautotrophy: Chemothesis
-	- Heterotroph: Organisms which derive energy from other living organism
+	- Heterotroph: Organisms which derive energy from other living organism(OBtains Carbon substances from others)
 		- Consumers: Ingest organic matter which is living or recently killed
 			- Primary: Eat producers(herbivores)
 			- Secondary Eat other consumers(carnivores, omnivores)